lwriedt/lwriedt.github.io/AI.md

 # Artificial Intelligence

+The basic concepts and terms explained.

 ![Artificial Intelligence Definitions](AI_Definition.jpg)

 ## Artificial Intelligence

 ![Artificial Intelligence](AI_Definition-AI.jpg)

-*Artificial Intelligence* describes any system that behaves like we expect human beings to do.
-If you talk to an AI system, or ask it a question, it will respond like it is intelligent.
+*Artificial Intelligence* describes any system that behaves like we expect human beings to.
+If you talk to an AI system, or ask it a question, it will respond like if it is intelligent.

 Identifying a system as AI is a matter of how it behaves.
-Behind the scenes, it is build by a number of technologies, selected and trained for the specific application.
+Behind the scenes, it is build by a number of technologies, selected, configured and trained for a specific application.

 The technologies behind AI systems are developing at a fast pace, both the power of algorithms and training data, as well as machine-human interfaces.
-And the information technology capacity has grown exponentally to process vast amounts of data and very complex algorithms with very high speed.
+And the technology capacity has grown exponentally to process vast amounts of data and complex algorithms with very high speed.

 ### Artificial General Intelligence